progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--However, before you do that, note that if your working directory or staging area has uncommitted changes that conflict with the branch you’re checking out, Git won’t let you switch branches.
 It’s best to have a clean working state when you switch branches.
 There are ways to get around this (namely, stashing and commit amending) that we’ll cover later.
 For now, you’ve committed all your changes, so you can switch back to your master branch:-->

 Beachte jedoch, dass dich Git den Branch nur wechseln lässt, wenn bisherige Änderungen in deinem Arbeitsverzeichnis oder deiner Staging-Area nicht in Konflikt mit dem Zweig stehen, zu dem du nun wechseln möchtest.
 Am besten es liegt ein sauberer Status vor wenn man den Branch wechselt.
-Wir werden uns später mit Wegen befassen, dieses Verhalten zu umgehen (namentlich "Stashing" und "Commit Ammending").
+Wir werden uns später mit Wegen befassen, dieses Verhalten zu umgehen (namentlich „Stashing“ und „Commit Ammending“).
 Vorerst aber hast du deine Änderungen bereits comitted, sodass du zu deinem MASTER-Branch zurückwechseln kannst.

 	$ git checkout master
 	Switched to branch "master"